cherianyit/AdventuresInOlumal/Tum Nus - Level 6.md

 	- Obtained from Harpy Queen
 	- Can exist in colder climates
 	- Half damage to cold
-- Ring of Featherfall [ATTUNED]
+- Ring of Protection
-	- Featherfall perpetually active
-	- From Xyther
+	- +1 to AC
 - (2x) Maces
 - 1 Plate Armor
 - 1 Shield
 - 1 Greatsword
-- (4x) Bag of Numinous
 - Gold ring with blue diamond flecked with black engagement ring from Bang's hideout
 	- Worth 400 gold
 -